makhomed/postgres-backup/README.md

-# postgres-backup (version 1.0.0)
+# postgres-backup (version 1.0.1)

-This tool, postgres-backup, save backups of all databases, located on current PostgreSQL server to the `/srv/postgres-backup/YYYY-MM-DD-HHMMS-postgres-backup` directory.
+This tool, postgres-backup, save backups of all databases, located on current PostgreSQL server\
+to the `/srv/postgres-backup/YYYY-MM-DD-HHMMS-postgres-backup` directory.

 ## Installation